|St. Marks, FL|

 During the Gresham's service, the area around the lighthouse was incorporated into St. Marks National Wildlife Refuge, which encompasses some 68,000 acres that serve as wintering habitat for migratory birds.
 The Greshams continued to serve at the lighthouse after the Coast Guard assumed responsibility for the nation’s lighthouses in 1939.
 Alton T. Gresham, son of Keeper John Gresham, joined the Coast Guard and in 1957 was assigned to St. Marks Lighthouse, where he served until the station was automated in 1960.

 In 2000, the Coast Guard spent $150,000 to repair and stabilize the lighthouse.
-Congress passed an act in June 2006 that transferred the lighthouse from the Coast Guard to the Fish and Wildlife Service, however, the transfer cannot be completed until lead-contaminated soil around the lighthouse is removed.
-Once the transfer is complete, the public will likely have the opportunity to climb the tower, view the historic Fresnel lens, and enjoy a wonderful vista of St. Marks Wildlife Refuge.
+Congress passed an act in June 2006 that transferred the lighthouse from the Coast Guard to the Fish and Wildlife Service, however, the transfer could not be completed until lead-contaminated soil around the lighthouse was removed.
+Historic St. Marks Lighthouse and the surrounding eight acres were finally transferred to the Fish and Wildlife Service on October 10, 2013.

 Head Keepers: Samuel Cosby (1830 – 1839), Benjamin Metcalf (1839 – 1840), John T. Hungerford (1840 – 1844), Needham Dudley (1844 – 1850), Ann Dudley (1850 – 1854), John J. Allen (1854 – 1859), R. H. Alexander (1859), William Blythe (1859 – 1860), David M. Kennedy (1860 – 1861, 1867 – 1879), Mark Richardson (1880), James H. Breen (1880 – 1881), George H. Gibson (1881 – 1892), Charles Fine (1892 – 1904), Sarah J. Fine (1904 – 1910), J. M. Ladd (1910 – at least 1912), John Y. Gresham (1918 – 1949), Alton T. Gresham (1957 – 1960).